AndreivanP/monument/README.md

     `$ npm install`

 3. It's mandatory to create a `.env` file in the root directory containing username and password of an user who is able to sign in on monument app.
-This file must follow the pattern specified on [.env.example](.env.example)
+This file must follow the pattern specified on ".env.example"

 ## CLI commands
 ### Test Execution